 - It can dramatically alter the behavior of the mind's owner.

 - It can cause the mind to pass on the idea to others.

 Many factors can amplify the power of ideas: mass media, technology and market forces, to name three.
-In the past Sapling has supported projects that use these tools to leverage every dollar spent and create sustainable change in areas such as global public health, poverty alleviation, and biodiversity.
-More than $10m has therefore been granted to enlightened organizations such as the Acumen Fund, Environmental Defence, One World Health, and PATH.
+In the past, Sapling supported projects that used these tools to leverage every dollar spent and create sustainable change in areas such as global public health, poverty alleviation, and biodiversity.
+More than $10 million was granted to enlightened organizations such as the Acumen Fund, Environmental Defence, One World Health, and PATH.

-But Sapling is not now accepting proposals for any further outside grants — because the focus of the foundation is now the impact possible through TED itself.
-Ever since the foundation acquired TED (in November 2001), it has been seeking ways to allow the extraordinary passion and inspiration created every year at our conferences in California and the UK to effect beneficial change in the world.
+But Sapling is no longer accepting proposals for outside grants -- the foundation has turned its focus to the impact possible through TED itself.
+Ever since the foundation acquired TED in November 2001, it has been seeking ways to allow the extraordinary passion and inspiration created every year at our conferences to effect beneficial change in the world.

 There are several major ways in which this now happens:

 - The TED Prize takes a great idea each year and seeks to achieve goals of global impact.

 - TED.com allows the great ideas shared at TED to be easily accessible anywhere in the world, in more than 100 languages.

 - The TED Fellows program brings extraordinary new voices into the TED community.

 - TEDx supports the creation of independent TED-like events in communities around the world.